Louisa Hay Kerr

-Louisa Hay Kerr (1806 – December 1900) was an English author, composer, and translator.
+Louisa Hay Kerr (1806 – December 1900) was an English writer, composer, and translator.
 She published several translations including A History of Servia and the Servian Revolution by Leopold von Ranke from German to English in 1847.
 Her translation received praising reviews.

 She was born in India and married Alexander John Kerr in 1825.
 She customary took his name to publish her works.